For information on how to get to Optus Stadium visit the Transperth website.

-The Stadium Transport project has been a unique opportunity for the PTA to concurrently develop the transport solution, rather than retrofit it into a constrained space.
+The Stadium Transport project has been a unique opportunity for the PTA to concurrently develop the transport solution, rather than retrofit it into an established, constrained space.

 Little more than five years after the December 2012 PDP (project definition plan) unveiled its $358 million vision, the massive project was completed.
 It called for a significant cultural shift away from a deeply-ingrained reliance on cars and aimed to move, within an hour of an event finishing, up to 50,000 people, or 83 per cent of a capacity crowd.

 The multiple transport options reflect passenger behaviour and demands – to create a passenger-first solution that moves people quickly and safely, while reducing the impacts on nearby residential and environmental areas.

 Key features of the responsive and robust transport solution include:

 Dedicated train services

 - Six-platform Perth Stadium Station at the doorstop of the Stadium.